Cyphrme/QRGenJS/README.md

 ## UMD Module:
-Making file/module accessible through the global 'window'.
+Making file accessible through using not modules or modules.
 Taken from
 https://github.com/paulmillr/noble-secp256k1/releases/tag/1.6.3
 and